Annual Security & Fire Report

 During an emergency the orderly evacuation and relocation of students, staff, and faculty from the CRCDS campus under extreme emergency conditions may be required.
 Under such conditions:

-The Director of Facilities shall, upon notification from proper authority such as: the Rochester City Police Department, Monroe County Fire Coordinator, the Monroe County Emergency Options Center (EOC); the Rochester Police Department; New York State Police, or the Monroe County Sheriff’s Department, implement the following evacuation procedures.
+The Director of Institutional Effectiveness shall, upon notification from proper authority such as: the Rochester City Police Department, Monroe County Fire Coordinator, the Monroe County Emergency Options Center (EOC), New York State Police, or the Monroe County Sheriff’s Department, implement the following evacuation procedures.

 Upon notification of the need to evacuate a segment of the campus community, or as deemed necessary by an emergency responder, he/she will: